 Personally I am more totally in agreement with Swartz's figures --- which means, of course, opportunities for Englightenment are a lot greater than might typically assumed.
 Swartz is more of a real guy as atested to when exploring the many facets of his background.

-Aziz Kristof is one of my all time favorites.
-Anytime I can suggest him to somebody, I do.
-Below are links to two articles related to Kristof that are well worth reading.
+Back in the old days Aziz Kristof was one of my all time favorites.
+Back then anytime I could suggest him to somebody, I did.
+Some of the reasons I did so show up in the two articles related to Kristof that are well worth reading.
 One is by Steven van der Hut, the second by Kenneth Folk.

 When van der Hut and Folk were still pups I had a very pro page about Aziz on the net titled AZIZ KRISTOF: A Biography, Albeit Somewhat Unauthorized and had it up for a long, long time.
 When he disappeared for a several years that page was the only real page related to Kristof that stayed on the net and like many of my pages was high enough up on Google search it was easy to find.
 Because of that for years people contacted me all the time for info on him.
 However, because all of his links had gone down and his email was closed or he was not responding, our contact ceased --- that is until one day he resurfaced as Anadi requesting all my Kristof links be changed to his new website.
 He also requested my Somewhat Unauthorized biography page be taken down because he had or was in the process of remaking himself --- and I guess didn't want any lingering beforethoughts (actually I had two Kristof pages).
 I duly complied to his request.
 I liked the page and my second one too.
 I was glad to find both van der Hut and Folk's pages as they get into a lot of stuff that makes sense that I just don't have time for anymore.